cedricvaneer/yourmove/readme.md

 # YourMove
 ## Requirements

-You need Python and PIP installed on your computer
+You need docker and docker-compose

 ## Install

-Simply use `pip install`
+Run `docker-compose build`
-And then run `python3 manage.py migrate`
+If needed run `docker-compose run web python manage.py createsuperuser` to create an admin user

 ## Usage

-Run `python3 manage.py runserver`
+Run `docker-compose up` and go to http://localhost:8000/admin/ or http://localhost:8000/api/